ecmwf-ifs/ifs-arpege-coding-standards/cmake/guidelines.rst

 Evolution and Best Practice
 ===========================

-This standard reflects current practice across IFS, ifsobs, ODB, and the component repositories (ecRad, ecWAM, ecTrans).
+This standard reflects current practice across IFS, ifsobs, ODB, FIAT, OOPS, and the component repositories (ecRad, ecWAM, ecTrans).
 Future evolution should aim to:

 - Move fully to modern CMake idioms (``target_*`` over global flags)
 - Limit compiler-specific conditionals to dedicated modules
 - Provide consistent packaging and installation metadata across all components
 - Maintain strict compatibility with ecbuild and CMake ≥ 3.20
+- Define common helper macros in a shared ECMWF CMake toolkit

 ---